Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Conclusions

-Lastly, looking at the drowsiness detection performance of the different trained models, the individual models offer the best results, with the limitation of being restricted to a single subject, not being scalable and valid for new subjects.
-Next, 100 models, which use the 100\% of the subjects for training and testing, provide remarkably similar results to the previous ones while reducing the complexity of the experimentation into a single model.
-Finally, the performance of 90-10 and 70-30 models, which reserve the 10\% and 30\% of subjects for evaluating the models, respectively, show the possibility of predicting drowsiness in subjects not involved during the training phase of the model.
+The results obtained suggest that PSD features are highly relevant when estimating drowsiness since the best performance for almost every tested algorithm involved PSD, regardless of the learning technique or type of model used.
+Also, this research illustrates that algorithms such as kNN, RF, or DT may perform equal or better than SVM, the most used algorithm in the literature.
+Furthermore, GP algorithms are the worst in performance, due to the intrinsic properties of the EEG signals.
+Lastly, looking at the drowsiness detection performance of the different trained models, the individual models offer the best results, with the limitation of being restricted to a single subject, not being scalable and valid for new subjects{users}.
+Next, 100 models, which use the 100\% of the subjects for training and testing, provide remarkably similar results to the previous ones while reducing the complexity of the experimentation into a single \addtxt{general} model.
+Finally, the performance of 90-10 and 70-30 models, which reserve the 10\% and 30\% of subjects for evaluating the models, respectively, show the possibility of predicting drowsiness in subjects not involved during the training phase of the model, although they present a degradation in performance.

-As future work, this study first proposes the generation of a dataset using a BCI of our own, aiming to compare the current results with those obtained with this equipment.
+As future work, this study first proposes the generation of a \addtxt{new} dataset using a BCI \rmvtxt{of our own}, aiming to compare the current results with those obtained with this equipment{from using a larger dataset}.
 Next, it is intended to apply deep learning algorithms for drowsiness estimation, as they are becoming increasingly popular in the literature and could provide better results.
-It is worth mentioning that preliminary tests have been performed with this approach, offering promising results.
 Lastly, it is planned to continue working with the scalable 90-10 and 70-30 models to obtain more realistic and robust models capable of predicting drowsiness on a larger set of new subjects.